jeff502/GGST-Frame-Data-Discord-Bot/README.md

 This bot was inspired by yakiimoninja.
-Check their project out here: https://github.com/yakiimoninja/baiken
+Check out their project out here: https://github.com/yakiimoninja/baiken